Optym

 Optym is a privately held company founded in 2000 by Dr. Ravindra K. Ahuja as Innovative Scheduling, Inc. The company headquarters is situated in Dallas, Texas with a development center located in Bangalore, India.

 Optym provides transportation software and specializes in the optimization, simulation and analytics of transportation and logistics for railroad, trucking, airline and mining industries.
-The company clients include 5 of the top 10 LTL carriers and several other clients across railroad, air freight, and full-truckload such as Southwest Airlines, Komatsu, BNSF Railway, BHP, Norfolk Southern, Greyhound, and more.
+The company clients include 5 of the top 10 LTL carriers and several other clients across railroad, air freight, and full-truckload, including Southwest Airlines, Komatsu, BNSF Railway, BHP, Norfolk Southern, Greyhound.

-Optym was founded by researcher and academic Dr. Ravindra K. Ahuja in 2000 as Innovative Scheduling, Inc., which rebranded as Optym in 2014.
+Optym was founded by researcher and academic Dr. Ravindra K. Ahuja in 2000 as Innovative Scheduling, Inc., which was rebranded as Optym in 2014.

 Between 2004 and 2015, Optym was located at the Gainesville Technology Entrepreneurship Center (GTEC), a Santa Fe College-led business incubator.
-In 2015, the company moved its facility to the three-building Hillside Office Park off Tower Road in order to foster rapid expansion and hiring.
+In 2015, the company moved its facility to the three-building Hillside Office Park off Tower Road to allow for rapid expansion and hiring.

 Financing

 Optym obtained its first Small Business Innovation Research (SBIR) grant of $500,000 from the National Science Foundation (NSF) in 2004 to develop commercial software, specifically to build a decision support system addressing railroad blocking problems for CSX Transportation.
-It allowed Optym to hire its first set of full-time employees, including Krishna C. Jha, Wei Huang and Arvind Kumar, all of whom completed their Ph.D.’s at the University of Florida under Ahuja's guidance.
+It allowed Optym to hire its first set of full-time employees, including Krishna C. Jha, Wei Huang and Arvind Kumar, all of whom completed their Ph.D.s at the University of Florida under Ahuja's guidance.